What is a Knowledge Base? Definition, Examples, Best Practices, and Use Cases

 Knowledge Base Metrics You Should Track

-Knowledge bases have become an essential tool for businesses to provide customer support and answer frequently asked questions.
-As such, businesses need to be aware of how their knowledge bases are performing so they can make informed decisions about how to improve their support processes.
+Businesses need to be aware of how their knowledge bases are performing so they can make informed decisions to improve the processes.
+Here are the metrics to consider.

 1. Top Articles